 Rodents like rats and mice can get inside your home and become a serious issue.
 Rodents can contaminate your food supply, spread germs and disease inside your home, cause damage to your drywall or wiring, and they also tend to tear up insulation when building their nests.
-You may not realize you have an issue right away, and by the time you call for Seattle rodent control the damage is already done.
+You may not realize you have an issue right away, and by the time you call Seattle & Everett rodent control professional the damage is already done.

 This article will answer many of your rodent questions, and help you better understand why and how these rodents infiltrate your home.
 It will also explain a few key steps you can take to help control or stop the infiltration of rodents into your house so that you aren’t stuck calling for pest control services every few months.